fsquillace/juju-old/README.md

     it is better to keep the system in order to be as simple as possible without installing further packages as root.
     With JuJu you can install your packages inside your own home directory without affecting the performance or stability of your system.
+2. You do not need to get root permissions for installing a package.
-2. You can create your own GNU/Linux distribution from scratch.
+3. You can create your own GNU/Linux distribution from scratch.
 You can follow the Linux from Scratch guide (http://www.linuxfromscratch.org/lfs/) and install each packages mentioned into the guide using JuJu.
-3. JuJu is a weak dependency package manager that allow the user to choose if the package dependencies need to be installed.
+4. JuJu is a weak dependency package manager that allow the user to choose if the package dependencies need to be installed.
-4. To get easily your vim plugins, python libraries and more for every host you are logged in.
+5. To get easily your vim plugins, python libraries and more for every host you are logged in.

 ## Quickstart
 After installing JuJu (See next section) install/remove a package like `tcpdump` is extremely easy.